-- On coreboot-enabled Purism devices, we further neutralize the Intel ME binary (see our Intel ME explanation page for details and status reports), with the intention of reverse-engineering the remaining parts (which we have already begun).
+- On coreboot-enabled Purism devices, we further neutralize and disable the Intel ME binary (see our Intel ME explanation page for details and status reports), with the intention of reverse-engineering the remaining parts (which we have already begun).
 Please note: the coreboot port to all existing Purism devices, as well as the reverse engineering work, is work-in-progress as of Q2 2017; the results of this work can be applied retroactively to customers’ existing systems with a simple software update.

-The only piece of the puzzle left is to free that remaining portion, the (presumed harmless) hardware initialization module, which represents about 7% (120 kilobytes) of the Intel ME’s code.
+The only (theoretical) piece of the puzzle left is to free that remaining portion, the (presumed harmless) hardware initialization module, which represents about 7% (120 kilobytes) of the Intel ME’s code.